rawmind0/service-catalog/templates/drupal/1/README.md

 ### Configuration:

-Database is linked to drupal server with "db" hostname.
+When you first connect to drupal, follow the navigation path configuring correct database backend, mysql or postgres.

-- Set ADVANCED OPTIONS  Database host: db
+On both cases, database is linked to drupal server with "db" hostname.
+Set ADVANCED OPTIONS - Database host: db

 ### Source, bugs and enhances